 I went as far as to sign up for the Wild at Heart emails, which had info on events when you could offer help either digging new homes for these owls or transporting them.
-I even offered to transport one when Max was about year old, but they had enough volunteers.
+I even offered to transport one when Monkey was about year old, but they had enough volunteers.
 That was the end of that for a while because as toddlers they’d get in the way.
 I still get the emails, but I haven’t read them in a while.
-Lame, I know.
-I could probably start looking at them because the boys are old enough that I could take both of them with me.
-Digging and excavating if right up Stuart’s alley.
-Not Max’s favorite thing to do, however.
-We’ll see.